lukecav/awesome-woocommerce/README.md

 * [Smart Variations Images for WooCommerce](https://wordpress.org/plugins/smart-variations-images/) -  This is a WooCommerce extension plugin, that allows the user to add any number of images to the product images gallery and be used as variable product variations images in a very simple and quick way, without having to insert images p/variation.
 * [Simple Cart](https://wordpress.org/plugins/simple-cart-solution/) -  A Cart solution to provide a better user purchasing experience.
 * [Price Drop Alert for WooCommerce](https://wordpress.org/plugins/woo-price-drop-alert/) -  User will notify via email if user's selected product price get down by current price.
+* [Simple Linked Variations for WooCommerce](https://wordpress.org/plugins/simple-linked-variations-for-woocommerce/) -  An add-on plugin for WooCommerce which allows variations to be linked together, and will then toggle dropdowns on the front end based on the links made.

 ## Action Scheduler
 * [Action Scheduler Timeout Monitor](https://github.com/Prospress/action-scheduler-timeout-monitor/) -  Gather additional information about subscription action scheduled events which timeout.